How Do You Choose Your First Whisky for a Home Bar?

 Social media is full of "must-have" bottles and limited editions.
 Ignore the noise.
 The best whisky is the one you enjoy drinking.

 Visit a bar and try a few drams before committing to a full bottle.
+This is the single best piece of advice for any beginner.
+A $12-15 pour at a bar lets you taste before investing $30-50 in a full bottle.
 Take notes on what you like: Do you prefer sweetness or smoke?
 Fruit or spice?
 Light or bold?

 Step 5: Track It from Day One

 Here's a tip most beginners skip: start logging from your very first bottle.
-Write down what you bought, when you opened it, and how it tasted.
+Write down what you bought, when you opened it, and how it tasted on the first pour, then again a week later (whisky changes as it oxidizes in the bottle).

 Apps like BarShelf make this effortless — snap a photo, rate the bottle, and build your tasting archive from day one.
-Your future self will thank you.
+Your future self will thank you when you're ten bottles deep and can look back at exactly how your palate evolved.

 The First Bottle Is Just the Beginning